---->

 circumstances both behave similarly or not to some extent, hence

-diffraction at material edges is a wave property but might also be
+diffraction at material edges seems a wave property but might also be

-a particle ray response to quantal signals from material edges.
+a particle ray response to quantal signals from material edges or something else.

 In some circumstances a laser spot on a wall can be observed to